Authorization Letter to Collect Documents from Bank

 Be clear and concise

-When drafting your authorization letter, ensure that your language is clear, straightforward, and to the point.
+When drafting your letter, ensure that your language is clear, straightforward, and to the point.
 Clearly state the purpose of the letter, the documents you are authorizing the representative to collect, and any limitations on their actions.

 Use formal language